qixucen/atom/README.md

 We're thrilled by the amazing community response to our [post](https://x.com/didiforx/status/1895902471635288252) (350k+ Views) and grateful for all the engaging discussions.

 While we have received several successful reproduction feedbacks, there might be potential issues we haven't caught yet.

-> Author's note: Being perhaps overconfident in my coding abilities and not expecting such rapid attention for my first first-author paper, I admittedly rushed to optimize the codebase for elegance before publication.

 If you encounter any issues during implementation or have questions, please don't hesitate to reach out via email at <steamedbun2002@outlook.com>.

 ## 🎯 What We Will Do Next